AlbinoGazelle/Modern-C/README.md

 Certain projects require code from the book itself, for this reason I have included book-copyright.txt.
 This covers code from the book itself.

-All other code is licensed under the MIT License (Essentially do whatever you want, I'm not liable)
+All other code is licensed under the MIT License